Amal-Chaoui/MLSP-Synthesizing-7T-MRI-from-3T-MRI-images/README.md

 * `BasicCNN.ipynb`: notebook describing the basic CNN network architecture and implementation.

 * `WATNet.ipynb`: notebook describing the WATNet network architecture and implementation.
+* `report.ipynb`: report describing the work performed in this project.

 ### Some results
 ![My Image](images/results_1.png)